refinedev/refine/documentation/docs/useStepsForm.md

     <img src={useStepsFormExample} />
 </div>

-To split your form items under a `Steps Component`, first import and use `useStepsForm` hook in your page:
+To split your form items under a `<Steps>` component, first import and use `useStepsForm` hook in your page:

 ```ts title="src/pages/posts/create.tsx"
 import {